 There are lots of ways to induce friction, and I tried as many as I could think of.
 Here are a few of the basic possibilities:

 Bowing.
 This is a matter of drawing something across the main vibrating body, be it a string or something else.
 For the thing that is to be drawn across the main vibrator, violin bows, cello bows and the like use strands of horsehair.
 The hairs are held slightly taut by a bowed stick; in some non-western instruments the degree of tautness is controlled by fingers of the bowing hand pressing on the hairs.
 Many variations are possible; for instance, inexpensive bows may use strands of other materials such as nylon.
 Some instruments use a rotating wheel with suitable edge for string friction.
 Some others have used a looped strand of string, fabric, or other flexible rope-like material, mounted on something like pulleys and continuously rotating past and across a string or other vibrating body.
 It’s also possible, in some cases, to hold the ends of a strand of string or fabric, and draw it back and forth across the vibrating body in a motion a little like someone drying their back with a towel.
-But, having listed these various possibilities, I should say that in most cases, for dependable, controllable and good-sounding friction sounds, it’s hard to beat a good old horse-hair violin bow with a bit of bow rosin .
-And you needn’t assume that violin bows are to be used only on violin strings: horsehair bows are often the best choice for any number of other bowable objects, from cymbals to rigid metal rods to marimba bars.
+But, having listed these various possibilities, I should say that in most cases, for dependable, controllable and good-sounding friction sounds, it’s hard to beat a good old horse-hair violin bow with a bit of bow rosin.
+You needn’t assume that violin bows are to be used only on violin strings: horsehair bows are often the best choice for any number of other bowable objects, from cymbals to rigid metal rods to marimba bars.